rodrigobustamante/personal-site-astro/README.md

 To add a new blog post:

 1. Create a new Markdown file in the `src/content/post` directory.
+   **Note**: The content/post folder has two subfolders, en and es, for future posts in English and Spanish.
 2. Use the following frontmatter template:

    ```markdown